cjmay/EASL/README.md

 See the [preprint](https://arxiv.org/abs/1806.01170) ([to appear in ACL 2018](https://acl2018.org/programme/papers/)).

 - - -
-## Pre-requisites
+## Requirements

 - Python 3.x
-- numpy (`pip install numpy`)
+- numpy (`pip install -r requirements.txt`)

-## Procedure
+## Usage
-1. Create your project by `sh create_project.sh YOUR_PROJECT_NAME`

-    Let's assume our project name is `political`.

-    (e.g., `sh create_project.sh political`)
+We show how to use EASL for one round of annotation on a prepared data set, a collection of sentences we wish to annotate with their political stances (between liberal and conservative).
+We have already created a Mechanical Turk HIT layout template (`templates/political/template_political.html`) and a file containing the data set in the format EASL expects (`experiments/political/political.csv`).

-1. Prepare data (csv file) in `./experiments/political/XYZ.csv`
+1. Prepare the data

-    Your data should be formatted in a csv file, consisting of (at least) the columns of `id, sent`.
+    Your data should be formatted in a csv file, consisting of (at least) the columns `id, sent`.
+For example:

-             e.g.,
+    ```
     id,sent
-             1,obama is a legend in his own mind 2,conservatives are racists
+    1,obama is a legend in his own mind
+    2,conservatives are racists
     3,cruz is correct
     4,romney is president
     5,obama thinks there are 57 states
-             ...

-    Let's assume the file name is `political.csv`
+    ```

     Note: You can add additional columns.
-For example, if you want to annotate on a pair of sentences such as premise and hypothesis, the columns will look like `id, premise, hypothesis`)
+For example, if you want to annotate on a pair of sentences such as premise and hypothesis, the columns will look like `id, premise, hypothesis`.

+    Let's assume our file name is `experiments/political/political.csv`.

-    Run `python initialize.py ./experiments/political/political.csv` to set initial parameters (`alpha, beta, mode, var`)
+    We will run the following to set initial parameters (`alpha, beta, mode, var`).

+    ```bash
+    python initialize.py experiments/political/political.csv
+    ```

-    The result csv file (`political_0.csv`) should be as follows.
+    The result csv file (`experiments/political/political_0.csv`) should look similar to the following.

-         e.g.,
+    ```
     id,sent,alpha,beta,mode,var
-         1,obama is a legend in his own mind,1,1,0.5,0.0833 2,conservatives are racists,1,1,0.5,0.0833
+    1,obama is a legend in his own mind,1,1,0.5,0.0833
+    2,conservatives are racists,1,1,0.5,0.0833
     3,cruz is correct,1,1,0.5,0.0833
     4,romney is president,1,1,0.5,0.0833
     5,obama thinks there are 57 states,1,1,0.5,0.0833
-         ...
+    ```

-    It has additional columns: `alpha, beta, mode, var`.
+    Note that it has additional columns: `alpha, beta, mode, var`.

-    In this example, we place the file at `./experiments/political/political_0.csv`.

-    Prepare your HIT template in `./templates/political/`

-    See an example at `./templates/political/template_political.html`.
+    The HIT layout template is an HTML file that will be interpolated with the values of variables in the HIT batch CSV file (generated in the next step).
+To illustrate, Mechanical Turk replaces all instances of the string `${x}` in the template with the entry in column `x` in a given row in the CSV file.
+Our layout is located at `templates/political/template_political.html`.

     Now, we are ready to start annotation with EASL!